a-l-h/aws-ec2-user-data-splunk-quick-lab/README.md

 # AWS EC2 User Data script to launch a quick Splunk lab install

-This is a simple shell script to use as 'User Data' when launching an Amazon Linux AMI based AWS EC2 instance serving as a Splunk quick Lab.
+This is a simple shell script to use as 'User Data' when launching an Amazon Linux AMI based EC2 instance serving as a Splunk quick Lab.

 It will install Splunk and perform a few configuration steps so that Splunk is accessible straight away without any of the actions usually required with a fresh install.